top of page

 Credentials

-I have a PhD in International Relations from the University of Oxford and am currently a research fellow with the Warwick Ukraine-Belarus Hub (WUB Hub) at the University of Warwick.
+I have a PhD in International Relations from the University of Oxford and my most recent academic post was at the University of Warwick, where I co-led a project called the Warwick Ukraine-Belarus Hub (WUB Hub).
+I continue to teach classes in International Relations and International Security.
 Please see here for details of other services I can offer.

 My blog

 Everything written on the blog is my raw, independent opinion.
-For access to all blog content, about 150,000 words of analysis and argument as of mid-2025, please subscribe for the modest fee of GBP£3 annually.
-That's less than the price of a High Street coffee!
+For access to all blog content, about 200,000 words of analysis and argument as of the close of 2025, please subscribe for the modest fee of GBP£4 annually.
+That's no more than the price of a High Street coffee.
 The fee contributes to the costs of web hosting and similar, although I need an awful lot more subscribers to get anywhere close to covering overheads.
-The price will rise, so don't delay and subscribe today.
+I keep a blog because I enjoy writing and thinking about international politics; it is not an effort to make money.
+It is also free from AI.

 Can you support the site further?